A first-timer’s guide to Southwest Michigan

 - Lemon Creek Winery, Berrien Springs

-Tip: Tour the Makers Trail early September-April and earn prizes!
-Pickup a Makers Trail passport and collect stamps at each destination you visit.
+TIP: Tour the Makers Trail early September-May, and earn prizes!
+Download the Makers Trail passport, and collect stamps at each destination you visit.
 Collect 10 stamps to earn your first prize.

 There are lots of things to see and do in Southwest Michigan so we’ve narrowed it down to the top attractions and sights that you must see your first time here.